 In addition to screening more than 180 big-budget and independent films during the eight-day festival, the Austin Film Festival’s goal is to honor the writer as the heart of the creative process in filmmaking.
 Both amateur and professional screenwriters gather for the four-day screenwriters' conference featuring internationally known writers, directors, actors, and producers.
 Past attendees include Joel and Ethan Coen, Robert Altman, Wes Anderson, and Oliver Stone.

 The annual Fredericksburg Food & Wine Fest has been held in downtown Fredericksburg since 1990.
-The one-day festival includes food and wine sampling, an auction, games, and live entertainment—all set in this quaint Hill Country community.
+Fredericksburg, the little German town in the Texas Hill Country draws foodies to the Marktplatz for this one-day festival offering food and wine sampling, an auction, games, and live entertainment.
+Look for special events such as Thursday's Go Texan!
+Dinner, Friday's Celebration of Texas Food and Wine and Saturday's Patron Party.

 Take a trip back to the 16th century at the Texas Renaissance Festival in Todd Mission.
 With hundreds of daily performances, arts and crafts shops, food and beverage shops, nightly fireworks, and costumed characters strolling the grounds, it’s considered the country’s largest Renaissance festival.
 Although it’s not technically considered an "Oktoberfest," the opening weekend of the Renaissance festival has an Oktoberfest theme, plus the festival lasts almost the entire month of October (and nearly all of November).
 In addition to the Oktoberfest theme, each following weekend has its own theme.
 The event began in 1974 and now draws more than half a million guests annually.